ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 // true
 {% endcodeblock %}

-With the secret key it is easy to find out whether someone has tampered with `data` or `mac` while they were transmitted.
+Knowing the secret key it is easy to find out whether someone has tampered with `data` or `mac` while they were transmitted.
 Passing all parameters to `verify()` must now resolve to `false`.

 {% codeblock lang:js %}
-// Change the first character of the plaintext to a white space. data[0] = 32;
+// Change the first character of the plaintext to a space character. data[0] = 32;

 // The verification must fail now.